 Bearings are a component in and of themselves that play a major role in establishing hub, wheel, and ultimately rider performance.
 After a thorough evaluation of bearings ranging from hybrid ceramic, carbide steel, and stainless steel constructions, we ultimately decided to spec full stainless steel bearings in our road hubs.

-The bearings selected for the ENVE Road Hub are premium grade and were custom made for ENVE.
+The bearings selected for the ENVE Road Hub are premium grade and were custom-made for ENVE.
 The full stainless steel races promise that riders living near the coast, or riding in wet conditions will not experience rusty and corroded bearings, races, or external surfaces.
-To protect the internal balls we opted for full contact seals on external bearing faces to prevent debris ingress while the inward facing seals are non-contact seals which help reduce friction between the bearing and seals – improving efficiency.
+To protect the internal balls we opted for full contact seals on external bearing faces to prevent debris ingress while the inward-facing seals are non-contact seals which help reduce friction between the bearing and seals – improving efficiency.
 Again, this is an exercise of finding a balance between performance as defined by bearing efficiency and longevity.

 SO WHY NO CERAMIC?

 It comes back to the discussion above about finding the balance between efficiency, longevity, and maintenance requirements.
 Ceramic bearings can certainly be fast and efficient, but in our experience and yours, they require frequent maintenance to ensure this efficiency.
-There is also a well documented discussion online of the merits and performance of ceramic bearings in cycling applications.
+There is also a well-documented discussion online of the merits and performance of ceramic bearings in cycling applications.
 We can spare you the research though and inform you that the evidence in favor of ceramic bearings for low RPM applications is thin.
 Given that much of ceramic bearing’s low drag is achieved with low friction non-contact type seals, they are easily contaminated.
 If you fail to maintain these bearings, performance diminishes rapidly (possibly in one wet/dirty ride) and so does your experience.
 By contrast, our custom stainless steel bearings require no maintenance and in our testing have proven to roll as smooth and fast, as when they were new after literally thousands of miles in wet and muddy conditions.
-Additionally, it’s not the material itself that achieves this efficiency, rather the level of manufacturing precision.
+Additionally, it’s not the material itself that achieves this efficiency, but rather the level of manufacturing precision.
 In other words, a steel bearing is capable of outperforming a ceramic bearing.

-Here’s a third party report on ceramic vs. steel which sheds more light on the topic.
+Here’s a third-party report on ceramic vs. steel which sheds more light on the topic.
 As a side note, we are using the NTN bearings in all our hubsets.

 THE NO MAINTENANCE SOLUTION TO BEARING PLAY – INTRODUCING PERFECT PRELOAD™

 There is much more to hub efficiency and bearing longevity than the bearing itself.
 One of the most important developments that the ENVE Road Hub brings to the aftermarket is a technology called Perfect Preload™.
 So what is preload?
-Preload is the axial load placed on the bearings to ensure rolling efficiency and when set correctly, eliminates side to side (lateral) play in the wheel.
+Preload is the axial load placed on the bearings to ensure rolling efficiency and when set correctly, eliminates side-to-side (lateral) play in the wheel.
 There are a number of ways to manage this.
 Most manufacturers rely on preload tensioning devices like lock rings or lock nuts to achieve preload.
 Others rely on machining tolerances to deliver the perfect “stack-up” of the bearings.
 While both of these designs are proven to be generally reliable, we have seen the limitations and challenges of both systems.
 Hubs with preload tensioning devices like lock rings are subject to human error.
 Too tight and the bearings run inefficiently and are damaged, too loose and you’ll experience later wheel play and risk damaging the hub and bearings.
-With stack up style hub construction, any imperfections in the machining tolerances, and stress is driven into the bearings causing premature wear and failure.
+With stack-up style hub construction, any imperfections in the machining tolerances, and stress is driven into the bearings causing premature wear and failure.

 The ENVE solution takes from these learnings and delivers what we call Perfect Preload™.
 Our system ensures that the axial tension on the bearings is precision tuned and fixed from the factory.
 This is accomplished via a tuned wave washer compressed between a snap ring installed on the hub’s axle and the bearing itself.
 This design means that the bearing is optimally loaded and you’ll never need to bust out the tools to eliminate annoying bearing play or achieve greater rolling efficiency.